rbhachu/rbhachu/README.md

 ## 👨🏻‍💻 &nbsp;About Me
 - 🔭 I’m currently working on creating a new portfolio site using ReactJS and Gatsby
 - 🌱 I’m currently learning PostGreSQL, Express, React, Node (PERN Stack), plus Gatsby and TypeScript.
-- 👯 I’m looking to collaborate on Voluntary and Community Projects.
+- 👯 I’m seeking New Opportunities, and also looking to collaborate on Voluntary and Community Projects too.
 - 🎮 In my spare time I enjoy Gaming, Dj'ing and watching Movies.
 - ⚡ Fun fact: ...
 I took part in a world record attempt as a Cub Scout to cook a 7 mile sausage in Hyde Park, London, UK.
 (Spoiler Alert: The next day I became Vegan 🤢😄)
 - 📫 How to reach me: via [LinkedIn](https://www.linkedin.com/in/rishisinghbhachu/).